-This section relates to the community as explicitly identified and defined according to statements in the application.
-(The implicit reach of the applied-for string is not considered here, but taken into account when scoring Criterion #2, "Nexus between Proposed String and Community.")Explanatory notes: Usage of the expression "community" has evolved considerably from its Latin origin - "communitas" meaning "fellowship" - while still implying more of cohesion than a more commonality of interest.
+Explanatory notes: Usage of the expression "community" has evolved considerably from its Latin origin - "communitas" meaning "fellowship" - while still implying more of cohesion than a mere commonality of interest.
 Notably, there should be an awareness and recognition of a community among its members.